RaphaelDeLaGhetto/grunt-init-gebo/root/README.md

 grunt dbseed
 ```

-When you want to start adding your own users, you can erase the exisiting database like this:
+When you want to start adding your own users, you can erase the existing database like this:

 ```
 grunt dbdrop